 Protecting your business from fraud is a daily task that is draining if ignored.
 Prevention is both time saving and can save the company if a lawsuit is filed.
-When owning, or being a part of a business both big and small, your name is on the line when it comes to debt and security.
-Businesses lose billions of dollars per year because they are not conducting affairs with a fine tooth comb.
+When owning, or being a part of business both big and small, your name is on the line when it comes to debt and security.
+Businesses lose billions of dollars per year because they are not conducting affairs with a fine-tooth comb.
 When it comes to protecting your name and investments, being strict on your accounts and policies will indeed pay off.
 The changes that are needed are not drastic, just simple, intelligent alterations.

 Add Additional Oversight

 Adding oversight may seem a little over the top at first; however, the fundamental principle behind it is people are less likely to fudge numbers when someone is standing over them.
 No matter how big your business is, ensuring that information both coming and going represents your company to its fullest is critical in maintaining customer relations.
 Putting in place simple monitoring such as requiring documents to be turned in once a week for review is an easy change, one that may be needed more than you had thought.
 If you feel like it is being done through computer communications, you can think about hiring an it management company to help secure files and check for any hackers/threats to your system, reporting back to you as much as you need.